 Bringing Your New German Shepherd Pup Home

 First impressions matter, so you want to make the experience as positive as possible.
-To help make the transition as smooth as possible, Scott’s Police K9 brings each trained guard dog home with us.
+To help make the transition as smooth as possible, Scott’s K9 brings each trained German Shepherd protection dog home with us.
 This helps the dogs get used to being in our home with our families and our other pets.

 Introductions Away from Home

 Introductions should initially be done away from the home.

 This will keep your pets from defending their territory.
 It will also seem like a playdate, which is a fun experience for most dogs.

 The first meeting should be done slowly.
 Let the dogs see each other through a fence or barrier.
 If there isn’t any aggression, allow one of the dogs to enter the area to mingle with the other.

 Allow the dogs to sniff one another.
 If any aggression occurs, correct it with a loud sound.
 A bottle with pennies can get their attention and stop undesirable behaviors.